CodeTriumph-BasharJ/LeetCode-Problems/README.md

 # LeetCode-Problems
-These are some of the LeetCode probelms I have been working on (:
+These are some of the LeetCode probelms I have been working on.
 Few of them might still need editting.